ugurgokdere/ChatGPT-Micro-Cap-Experiment/README.md

 - Performance tracking — CSVs with daily PnL, total equity, and trade history
 - Visualization tools — Matplotlib graphs comparing ChatGPT vs. Index
 - Logs & trade data — auto-saved logs for transparency

+## Want to Contribute?

+Contributions are very welcome!
+This project is community-oriented, and your help is invaluable.

+- **Issues:** If you notice a bug or have an idea for improvement, please.
+- **Pull Requests:** Feel free to submit a PR — I usually review within a few days.
+- **Collaboration:** High-value contributors may be invited as maintainers/admins to help shape the project’s future.

+Whether it’s fixing a typo, adding features, or discussing new ideas, all contributions are appreciated!

 # Why This Matters
 AI is being hyped across every industry, but can it really manage money without guidance?